 - Take photos of the area and inventory property and possessions damaged for your insurance claim.

 - Contact a professional plumber or disaster mitigation expert to assess the damage and begin the restoration process.

 If you have any questions about how your water system works or need help with these winterizing tips, contact a professional plumber.
 A little preventative maintenance can save you in the long run.
-Call 1-888-443-3110 now to schedule a free estimate with our local plumbing and water damage restoration professionals.

 Image provided by slgckgc / Flickr